chrislanejones/Test-RTF/Blog-Update.md

 It is good to use Three.js in tandem with its library Drei LiNk, It adds important features like scrolling animations. y

+## Consider Learning Blender before Three.js

+Most people recommend learning Blender before learning Three.js.
+Blender teaches you the fundamentals of 3D modeling, animation, textures, lighting, and rendering.
+This knowledge transfers directly to three.js, providing a strong foundation for building 3D experiences in the browser.

+Blender also encompasses skills I learned prior in my career.
+My first job after graduating college was with